OutSystems/docs-odc/src/eap/configuration-management/external-idps/end-user-group-mapping.md

 <div class="info" markdown="1">

 This ODC feature only works if your IdP supports groups.
-Check with your IdP to verify the support groups.
-Additionally, if your IdP does support groups, you might have to do some configurations on the IdP to send the group information during authentication.
+Check with your IdP to verify they support groups.
+Additionally, if your IdP does support groups, you might have to do some configuration work on the IdP to send the group information during authentication.
 You can only map end-users.
 You can’t map members with organization roles, such as Admin or Developer.

 </div>